-Competitor ad intelligence analysis across Google, Meta, LinkedIn, TikTok, and Microsoft.
+Competitor ad intelligence analysis across Google, Meta, LinkedIn, TikTok, Microsoft, and Apple Ads.
 Analyzes competitor ad copy, creative strategy, keyword targeting, estimated spend, and identifies competitive gaps and opportunities.
 Use when user says competitor ads, ad spy, competitive analysis, competitor PPC, or ad intelligence.

 Does it follow best practices?